Bucolic Complexes: Bucolic complexes and their skeleta

-Now, we will show that (ii)$\&$(iii)$\Rightarrow$(i), i.e., that a flag prism complex $\bX$ satisfying the conditions (ii) and (iii) also satisfies the hypercube and the hyperhouse conditions.
-First notice that any prism $H$ (and in particular, any cube) of $\bX$ induces a convex subgraph of $G(\bX).$ Indeed, if $H$ is not convex, then by local convexity, we can find two vertices $x,y$ of $H$ at distance 2 having a common neighbor outside $H$.
-Since $x$ and $y$ already have two common (non-adjacent) neighbors in $H,$ we will obtain in $G(\bX)$ a forbidden $K_{2,3},W^-_4,$ or $W_4$.
+\begin{proof} If the 1-skeleton $G(H)$ of a prism $H$ is not convex in $G(\bX),$ then $G(H)$ is not locally convex since $G(\bX)$ is weakly modular; cf.\ \cite[Theorem 7]{Ch_triangle}.
+Thus we can find two vertices $x,y$ of $H$ at distance 2 in $G(H)$ having a common neighbor outside $H$.
+Since $x$ and $y$ already have two common (non-adjacent) neighbors in $H,$ we will obtain in $G(\bX)$ a forbidden $K_{2,3},W^-_4,$ or $W_4$. \end{proof}

+Further we will use recurrently this result without referring to Lemma \ref{prism-convex}, simply saying that the prisms and the cubes of $\bX$ are convex.
+Furthermore, when we say that some vertex set or some subgraph $\pi$ of $G(\bX)$ is a prism or a cube, we mean that $\pi$ is the $0$-skeleton or the $1$-skeleton of a prism or a cube of $\bX$.
+In that case, if the meaning is clear from the context, we will denote the resulting prism or cube also by $\pi$.
+Finally, the notation $Q_n$ stands for the $n$-cube and $K_n$ for the $n$-clique or $n$-simplex.